Why Monadic IO?

 (and join) operators.
 It is also a recursive type, though the

-recursiveness is hidden in the monadic join
+recursiveness is hidden in the monadic join.

 Conclusions

-, e.g. a usual functional style
+By using a recursive IO, e.g. a usual functional style

 programming, we end up with a type that satisfies monad laws.
 The monad